romanAVJ/mds-spark-project/README.md

 - `PySpark`: PySpark was used in a AWS cluster environment, as the unified dataset size is 25.2 GB.

 - `Python`: Python was used to connect to Athena in order to do queries. :snake:

+- `R`: R was used to make a time series plot by frames for the part A of the project.

 ## Deliverables